vitaut/vitaut.net/content/posts/2024/simple-dtoa.md

 affect the results.)*

-Puff is approximately 3.5 times faster than its counterpart in the Go standard ibrary.
+Puff is approximately 3.5 times faster than its counterpart in the Go standard ibrary or 200 times faster than the original unoptimized version.
 It’s also simpler, with completely different optimizations applied, and it doesn't rely on any data tables.

 But how does it stack up against other methods?
 To find out, I added it to a fork of [dtoa-benchmark](https://github.com/fmtlib/dtoa-benchmark), and here are